Why risk teams are still seen as growth blockers

 Why critical thinking matters in risk functions

-Financial institutions rarely face situations where risk can simply be removed from a decision entirely.
-Most opportunities carry some degree of uncertainty, and the role of the risk function is therefore less about eliminating risk and more about helping the organization understand the nature of the trade-offs involved.
+Because the reality is that financial institutions almost never face situations where risk can simply be removed from a decision entirely.
+Most opportunities come with some level of uncertainty attached to them, and the role of the risk function isn’t really to eliminate that uncertainty.
+It’s to help the organization understand the trade-offs involved in moving forward.

 What does a future-ready financial risk function look like?

 A critical thinking approach would take a broader view.
-The risk team might examine how similar institutions have entered the space, consider how the operational risk profile evolves as scale increases, and explore what governance structures would need to exist before the expansion becomes sustainable.
-The outcome is not simply approval or rejection, but a clearer understanding of how the opportunity can be pursued responsibly.
+The risk team might look at how other institutions have entered the space, how operational risk evolves as scale increases, and what governance structures would need to be in place before the expansion becomes sustainable.

 How can you better invest in your people in 2026?